gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    The bash file creates 21 folders, each containing the input files with init-lambda-state from 0 to 21, as well as a 'topol.top' file and a 'preparedstate.gro' corresponding to the last
-    state of the system simulated in the 'preparation/' folder.
-Run all 21 simulations by executing the 'runall.sh' script:

-..  code-block:: bash

-    bash runall.sh

-..  container:: justify

-    This may take a while, depending on your computer.

-    When the simulation is complete, go the dhdl folder, and type:
+    Completing the 2 x 21 simulations may take a while, depending on your computer.
+When the simulation is complete, go the dhdl folder, and call the *gmx bar* command:

 ..  code-block:: bash